 The healthiest diet is one which optimizes the amount of nutrients, and decreases the amount of toxins or antinutrients.

-The paleolithic diet focuses on doing just that, with the assumption that we evolved eating the foods that are most nutritious.
+The paleolithic diet is by definition the healthiest diet, with the assumption that we evolved along with our diet, thus eating the foods that are most nutritious.
 However, we did not stop evolving 10K year ago.
+Many of our ancestor's lifestyles have not been that of hunter-gatherers for a long time.
 There may be variation in what would be the optimal diet for humans, because there is genetic variation based on culture and individual genomes.
 Eskimos, for example, are adapted to eating a high fat diet.
 Greenlandic Inuit show genetic signatures of diet and climate adaptation, Fumagalli et al 20150918 Other individual variations in what may be an optimal diet, is based on an individual's microbiome, especially the gut flora, as there is a symbiotic relationship in processing and creating nutrients.

 While there may be variation in optimal diet requirements, this article may seek to start with the average optimal diet and tailor it to suit individual needs.

 While organisms can create their own energy through photosynthesis or chemosynthesis (see primary nutritional groups), predators survive by consuming other organisms.
 Predators in this sense, includes herbivores.
 Humans are predators, consuming both vegetation and other predators.

 All life is based on DNA, thus having similar nutritional needs.
 Predators obtain their nutrition by consuming other DNA based organisms.

 The optimal diet for humans, is based on the consumption of plants, fruits, and animals.
 Refinement from this generalization is on a nutrient by nutrient basis.